microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/onattributecollectionhandler.md

 ---
 title: "onAttributeCollectionHandler resource type"
-description: "Represents a step in a multi-event policy defining what happens when attributes are ready to be collected from the user"
+description: "Represents a step in a multi-event user flow policy defining what happens when attributes are ready to be collected from the user."
 author: "nanguil"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"